 Step 4 – WAC Testing.
 If required, WAC Testing is used to determine the concentrations of certain leachable compounds in the waste material to help determine how the waste material will act once buried at a landfill.
 WAC Testing will determine whether a non-hazardous soil can be disposed of at an Inert Landfill Site and whether hazardous soil can be disposed of at a hazardous landfill site without treatment.

-For Level 1 Characterisation for Descriptive, Total Concentration & Leaching Tests, the ‘Environment Agency: Waste Sampling and Testing for Disposal to Landfill’ recommend that depending on the amount of waste to be removed from site and whether the waste is homogeneous or heterogeneous, they estimate that the number of WAC Tests that should be carried out are as listed in Table 2:
+For Level 1 Characterisation for Descriptive, Total Concentration & Leaching Tests, the ‘Environment Agency: Waste Sampling and Testing for Disposal to Landfill’ recommend that depending on the amount of waste to be removed from site and whether the waste is homogeneous or heterogeneous, they estimate that the number of samples required for waste characterisation are as follows:

-Table 2 Estimated Number of WAC Testing Samples
+Table 2 Estimated Number of Samples Required for Waste Characterisation

 |Amount of Waste (tonnes)||Homogeneous Waste (No of Samples)||Heterogeneous Wastes (No of Samples)|